5 Chickens That Lay Blue Eggs (And Why You Should Get Some)

 Easter Eggers are not a true breed, which means they are a mix of different chicken breeds.
 This gives them a unique and varied appearance.
 You can find Easter Eggers in many different colors and feather patterns, making each bird distinct.
 They add a lot of variety to a backyard flock, both in how they look and in the colors of eggs they lay.

-Regarding temperament, Easter Eggers are usually quite friendly and often recommended for beginners.
-They tend to get along well with people and other chickens.
-This makes them a good choice for families or those new to keeping chickens in their backyard.
+Usually quite friendly and often recommended for beginners, they tend to get along well with people and other chickens.

 Easter Egger Pros and Cons: